 It is the business base that generates the most significant portion of the city’s revenues through ad valorem property taxes, parking, and other commercial fees.
 Specifically, in Coral Gables, the business base pays for nearly 50% of the total tax revenue allowing each citizen to minimize their proportionate share of tax expenses (approximately 35% in ad valorem taxes).

 Loss of jobs and employers and no material growth in the employment base can result in higher taxes to the residents and a sizable reduction of services for its citizens.
 This program addresses and responds to this need directly.

 The program is a partnership between the City of Coral Gables and The Coral Gables Chamber of Commerce.
 The role of the Chamber is to serve as an extension of the City to the Coral Gables business community at large.
 Specifically, the Chamber helps identify new-to-market and existing companies that may qualify for the Permitting Assistance Program.

-The city’s point of contact for the Chamber concerning project assistance is Julian Perez of the Office of Economic Development.
-He coordinates efforts with the city’s Development Services Department, led by Suramy Cabrera, PE.
+The city’s point of contact for the Chamber concerning project assistance is Belkys Perez of the Office of Economic Development.
+She coordinates efforts with the city’s Development Services Department.

 Appropriate contacts will be made with other key permitting entities from Miami-Dade County as needed.

 - Locating new-to-market operations, especially targeted business operations such as a headquarters, regional headquarters, multi-national and tech corporations, and others that bring a significant number of new, high-paying jobs to the city.